tigera-solutions/cc-eks-egress-gw/README.md

    ![egress-gateway-Page-2](https://user-images.githubusercontent.com/104035488/204168127-978e4f60-c83d-4d52-bcae-4b8db4468bf9.png)

-   As we will use Calico CNI, let's create subnets for its default ippool.
+   As we will use Calico CNI, let's create subnets for its default `IPPool`.
 Also, let's define subnets to be used for the egress gateway.

    The final subnet segmentation of the VPC IP address `192.168.0.0/22` will look like: